Police: 3 armed suspects stole safe from Bridgeport home

 About 10:15 p.m., the suspects walked up to the home’s front door in the 700 block of West 26th Street, but couldn’t get in, according to a community alert from Chicago Police.

-They were able to break in though a window and removed a safe through the front door, police said.
+They were able to break in though a window and remove a safe through the front door, police said.

 All three suspects were described as Hispanic men, thought to be between 20 and 30 years old, with full beards, wearing light-colored hooded sweatshirts, police said.